 2.3.1.
 Description and Significance: Nitrogen

 Forms of nitrogen typically found in water bodies include nitrate, ammonia and organic nitrogen.
 These different forms convert to each other in organisms and in the environment (Wright and Nebel 2008).
 While the atmosphere contains 78% nitrogen gas by volume, this form of nitrogen is unreactive and unavailable to most organisms.
 An exception is “nitrogen-fixers.”
-These bacteria take up nitrogen from the atmosphere, and convert it to forms usable by other organisms.
+These bacteria take up nitrogen from the atmosphere and convert it to forms usable by other organisms.
 Nitrogen-fixers can add significantly to the overall nitrogen loading to a system.

-Ammonia is also taken up by phytoplankton (Dortch 1990) and is often converted to nitrate under the correct conditions.
+Ammonia also is taken up by phytoplankton (Dortch 1990) and is often converted to nitrate under the correct conditions.
 It is a waste product of aquatic organisms and naturally occurs in surface and wastewaters at concentrations ranging from 0.010 mg/L in some natural surface waters and groundwater, to 30 mg/L in some wastewaters (Clesceri 1989).
-Organic nitrogen such as proteins and urea, can decompose to ammonia (Hutchinson 1944; Wetzel 2001).
+Organic nitrogen, such as proteins and urea, can decompose to ammonia (Hutchinson 1944; Wetzel 2001).

 Total ammonia consists of two forms: un-ionized ammonia (NH3) and ammonium ion (NH4+).
 They interconvert depending on environmental pH, temperature and salinity.
 High pH, high temperature and low salinity promote formation of the more toxic form, un-ionized ammonia.
 It is more toxic to aquatic organisms because of its ability to cross biological membranes.